Prepare for FY1 Guide by Specialty

 What are some common presentations they should read about?

-• Basic knowledge of urology procedures – helps with postop care and EDNs.
+• Basic knowledge of urology procedures – helps with post-op care and EDNs

 • Urinary catheter complications

-• General medicine knowledge does help as patients may have multiple co-morbidities
+• General medicine knowledge does help as patients may have multiple comorbidities

 What are some common tasks they may be asked to do?

-• Postop ward care
+• Post-operative ward care

 • Investigations: bloods, blood cultures